signalfx/splunk-otel-js-web/examples/installing-npm/README.md

 # Installing via NPM

 ## Checking out this example
-Run `npm run temp-backend` to start in-memory instance of Zipkin server to receive telemetry data (requires Docker).
+Run `npm install` to install required dependencies.

 Run `npm start` to start the example app (requires another shell tab/instance).

-Open <http://localhost:9511/> to open the app and start producing telemetry data.
+Open <http://localhost:9100/> to open the app and start producing telemetry data.

-Open <http://localhost:9411/> to explore telemetry data.

 ## Sending the data to Splunk Real User Monitoring <a name="backend-config"></a>
 Add `rumAuthToken` and change `beaconUrl` in the instrumentation initialisation object: